uzoway/product-designer-landing/README.md

 I also ensured the users were able to:

 - See hover states for all interactive elements on the page
+- View the site on various mobile screen sizes

 Working on this project, I was able to:

 - Build a project from scratch using data and files from figma.
 - Improve my skills working on a real-life workflow

-The site is not responsive yet, but I'll be working on it soon.

 ## Live URL